IriaLuz/The-Golden-Shoe/README.md

 `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+#####note: this is already using the backend that is deployed in Heroku 'https://the-golden-shoe-iria-luz.herokuapp.com/api/products'
 ## Testing

 ### `npm test`